 A doctorate in biochemistry may be required for people who want to teach biochemistry at the university level or participate in biochemistry research at a college or university.
 The degree requirements, which often include classes, seminars, dissertations, or laboratory projects, usually take another four years to complete.
 Doctoral dissertations are sometimes in specialized areas of biochemistry, such as cancer or nutrition.

 Jobs for biochemists are most likely to be found in colleges or universities, such as research or teaching positions.
-Biochemists may be hired private companies and non-profit organizations.
-Biochemists are also required some government agencies.
+Biochemists may be hired by private companies and non-profit organizations.
+Biochemists are also required by some government agencies.